 \begin{Example} An APS$(27,3,6)$: $\{ 1, 4 \}$, $\{ 2, 12 \}$, $\{ 5, 13 \}$, $\{ 6, 10 \}$, $\{ 7, 8 \}$, $\{ 9, 11 \}$. \end{Example}

-In Section 2.1, we shall show that when $v\equiv 1 \pmod{4}$, a PS$(v)$ exists if and only if there exists a $\mathbb{Z}$-cyclic patterned starter whist tournament of order $v$; when $v\equiv 3 \pmod{4}$, an APS$(v,\alpha,\alpha)$ for some $\alpha\in \mathbb Z_v$ exists if and only if there exists a $\mathbb{Z}$-cyclic patterned starter whist tournament of order $v+1$ (see Proposition \ref{PSandZCPS}).
+We observe that (see Proposition \ref{PSandZCPS}) when $v\equiv 1 \pmod{4}$, a PS$(v)$ exists if and only if there exists a $\mathbb{Z}$-cyclic patterned starter whist tournament of order $v$; when $v\equiv 3 \pmod{4}$, an APS$(v,\alpha,\alpha)$ for some $\alpha\in \mathbb Z_v$ exists if and only if there exists a $\mathbb{Z}$-cyclic patterned starter whist tournament of order $v+1$.
 The whist tournament problem has a history of more than one hundred years and much work has been done by many authors, but the existence of $\mathbb{Z}$-cyclic whist tournaments is still far from being settled (see Section 2.1).
 On one hand, Zhang and Chang \cite{ZC2009} initialized the study of PSs in 2009 and showed that any PS$(v)$ with $v\equiv 9\pmod {12}$ and $v\not\equiv 81\pmod{108}$ cannot exist.
 They also conjectured that no PS$(v)$ with $v\equiv 81\pmod{108}$ exist.
 On the other hand, Abel, Anderson and Finizio \cite{AAF2011} in 2011 made the same conclusion and the same conjecture for $\mathbb{Z}$-cyclic patterned starter whist tournament of order $v$.
 We have noticed the equivalence between these concepts only very recently and this is one of the reasons we are interested in PSs and APSs.

 Another motivation comes from an application of PSs and APSs to optical orthogonal codes.
 We note that Buratti's silver ratio construction for optical orthogonal codes in \cite{b18} implies an APS$(p,\alpha,\beta)$ with a prime $p\equiv 7 \pmod{8}$ (see Lemma \ref{Marco}).
 This observation makes us believe that the construction of PSs and APSs is a subject worth of deep investigation.

 The rest part of this paper is organized as follows.